-cl-cron is still in version 0.1 and can grow bigger fast if people find it useful.
+cl-cron is a simple library that allows you to implement a cron like thread in Lisp to run jobs at specific time intervals cl-cron is still in version 0.1 and can grow bigger fast if people find it useful.
 So far cl-cron offers the following:

 - Setting a file with predefined cl-cron-jobs to be loaded at cl-cron start

 - Cl-cron-jobs that are started only at cl-cron boot

 - Ability to start, stop and restart cl-cron

 - Ability to log messages to a custom file

 To install cl-cron you have to first download it from here.
 After extracting the file make sure you have a link to the cl-cron.asd file in your asdf central registry.
 Please note that cl-cron is dependent on bordeaux-threads and uses internally a sleep function call which may not be available in some lisp implementations (the call is done only once so extending or fixing is very easy).
 Personally I have tested cl-cron on SBCL, so if you use it on another platform do let me know so that I can add it to the list of supported platform.

 Making cl-cron jobs

 In order to create cl-cron jobs you need to call the make-cron-job function in the cron package. make-cron-job (function-symbol &key minute step-min hour step-hour day-of-month step-dom month step-month day-of-week step-dow boot-only)